The Basics of Becoming a School Guidance Counselor

 Do I need a License or Certification to become a School Guidance Counselor?

-What job titles are similar or the same as a School Guidance Counselors?
+What job titles are similar to or the same as a School Guidance Counselors?

 What are common types of software I would have to learn as a School Guidance Counselors?